Azure/fleet-networking/docs/Fleet management Design.md

 // TODO: we can add the cert information here so we don't need a kubeconfig type ClientConfig struct {
-    // URL is the URL of apiserver endpoint of the managed cluster.
     // +required
     URL string `json:"url"`